Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 **Design choices**

-- Colours- The main colours are blues and greys, with some shades taken from the London TFL website, this gives the feel of an offical information site.
+- Colours- The main colours are white, blue and greys, with some shades taken from the London TFL website, this gives the feel of an offical information site.

-- Fonts- The two fonts used were free fonts inspired by those used on offical London TFL sights.
-Hammersmith included some key familiar features such as the shape of the dot above the i's.
+- Fonts- The fonts orginally planned were Hammersmith and Cabin which were the closest free alternatives to the fonts used on the offical TFL webiste.
+After removing the darker backgound image I was using, much lighter fonts were needed to fit the lighter, floaty feel of the cards.
+Montserret and Lato are easy to read, friendly fonts that work great with the overall look and feel.

- Cabin compliments hammersmith well and is clean and easy to read.
-It has a friendly yet inforamtive feel.
+- Text-align- The text is centered in the cards as this looks and flows better with the chart displayed.
+Left align text was tested and looked odd with the centered chart and cards.
+As the text is fairly short
+I believe it works for the cards.
+The help and main intro are left aligned as there is more text and is is more suitable.

 - Icons- Font awesome icons are used to make the number displays more appealing, create a clear close button on the help modal and add a nice Github logo on the footer.

 - Cards- This bootstrap design feature is used to give each display or chart it's own clear section to make the whole page easier to read as it is easy to seperate each bit of data being rendered.
 Seperating information like this is often used of offical London gov sights too.

 - Imagery- Clear, modern imagery is used for the header and background.
-The boldness is a good contrast to the simple colous and layout.
+The boldness is a good contrast to the simple colours and layout.

 - Box shadows- These are used to help the main content stand out even more against the background, giving a floating effect.

-- Borders- The very thin blue border around each card adds to defining the card to help it stand out with the floating effect.

 - Transitions- These are kept simple as there is enough interaction and things going on within the page but the feedback is still clear to the users as they hover.